WEC-Sim/WEC-Sim/source/code_structure.rst

 Code Structure
 ==============
 This section provides a description of the WEC-Sim source code and its structure.
-For more information about the WEC-Sim code structure, refer to the Online Training Course on `WEC-Sim Code Structure <http://wec-sim.github.io/WEC-Sim/webinars.html#code-structure-overview>`_.
+For more information about the WEC-Sim code structure, refer to the `webinar on WEC-Sim Code Structure <http://wec-sim.github.io/WEC-Sim/webinars.html#code-structure-overview>`_.

 WEC-Sim Source Code